effekt-lang/effekt/examples/casestudies/inference.effekt.md

 }
 ```

-For convenience, we combine both predicting and updating into one function expecting the current state and the next measurement as arguments.
+Putting it all together, we first call `move` for predicting the acceleration and then reconcile it with a given measurement.
+If the predicted state is unlikely to have produced the measurement, we predict another state.
+Finally, we return the first state that is not rejected.

 ```
 def step(s0: State, m1: Measurement): State / { sample, observe } = {